Diegiwg/devopness/examples/applications/ruby-rails/README.md

    - Optionally, add a description (e.g., *Defines the application's runtime environment*)
 1. Click **CONFIRM** to save
 1. Repeat the process for the `PORT` variable with a value of `9000`
+    - If the `PORT` environment variable is not set, Rails defaults to `3000`

 ## 🛠️ Creating a Daemon for the Application